welcome to the mayan ruins website .

-An interesting observation that I made while exploring the short distance of the sacbe is that at approximate 1.5 mile/2.4 kms intervals, raised platforms on both sides of the sacbe and with what may be the remains of low walls are to be found.
+An interesting observation that I made while exploring the short distance of the sacbe is that at approximate 1.5 mile/2.4 km intervals, raised platforms on both sides of the sacbe and with what may be the remains of low walls are to be found.
 What these platforms were used for has not been reported on.
 It is possible that they could have been a sort of way station for either rest, trade or religious purposes.

 Another, and more intriguing proposal could be that they were also runner relay stations to carry messages or small parcels between the two sites.
 After speaking with amateur runners it is estimated that a message could be transported between Coba and Yaxuna through the heart of the Yucatan, a distance of 62 miles, in less than 5 hours!

 This all brings me to the main reason for my exploration of this ancient sacbe: Why!
 What was the purpose of this extraordinary output of resources and labor?
-Aside from a cenote (natural well) roughly midway between the two sites, no other ruins or natural resources have been discovered that flank or connect to either side of the sacbe.
+Aside from a cenote (natural well) roughly midway between the two sites, no other natural resources have been discovered that flank or connect to either side of the sacbe.

 What was so important then about Yaxuna?
 It is a mid-sized inland site with no apparent natural resources of any kind.
 It is hard to understand the reasoning behind this immense civic project.